Lqz13Th/extrema_mcp_trading_agent/README.md

 ### 📖 Project Overview

-This is an automated trading system based on MCP (Model Control Protocol), consisting of a Rust MCP Server and a Python LLM Agent.
+This is an automated trading system based on MCP (Model Context Protocol), consisting of a Rust MCP Server and a Python LLM Agent.
 The system can:
 - Receive real-time market data (prices, open interest, etc.)
 - Use LLM (Gemini) for intelligent trading decisions
 - Automatically execute position adjustments